varya/bem-articles-tmp/start-from-project-stub.en.md

         </body>
     </html>

-This markup requires CSS rules to be described.
+This markup requires CSS rules to be added.
-Or, saying the same in BEM terms, you have to implement `layout` block in CSS.
+Or, rewording the same with BEM terms, you have to implement a `layout` block in CSS.

 ## Creating a new block
-You need to use `bem create` to get a new block file for the technology you are going to work with.
+Use `bem create` to get a new block file for the technology you are going to work with.

     $ bem create -l desktop.blocks/ -T css -b layout

-Running this command will create `desktop.blocks/layout/layout.css`, and inside you will find a CSS selector that matches the `layout` block.
-It's now your part to fill up the selector with CSS properties.<br/>
+Running this command creates `desktop.blocks/layout/layout.css`, and inside you will find a CSS selector that matches the `layout` block.
+It's where you step in and fill up the selector with CSS properties.<br/>
-You can just copy and paste from Gist: https://gist.github.com/4175598
+Or just copy and paste from Gist: https://gist.github.com/4175598

-## Using block library
+## Using the block library
-You don't need to implement web search form and logo blocks yourself; they are provided by [bem-bl block library](https://gist.github.com/4175598).
+You don't need to implement web search form and logo blocks yourself; they are provided by the [bem-bl block library](https://gist.github.com/4175598).
 So, you can just declare them when defining your page.
-This means pasting BEMJSON block definition into the `desktop.bundles/index/index.bemjson.js` page file.
+This means pasting a BEMJSON block definition into the `desktop.bundles/index/index.bemjson.js` page file.

 We will use